 First, let’s talk about the format.

 Brands will have to ensure that OTT video ads can be viewed comfortably across the whole range of streaming devices.
-When OTT advertising providers place the video segments, the ads can appear both on small smartphone screens, medium-sized laptop screens, and large smart TV screens, depending on the viewer’s chosen streaming device.
+When OTT advertising providers place the video segments, the ads can appear on small smartphone screens, medium-sized laptop screens, and large smart TV screens, depending on the viewer’s chosen streaming device.

 To ensure comfortable viewing, brands will need to ensure that their content scales appropriately across each of those options.